 For the last few years, this company has operated a busy schedule to Hunter, Windham and Mountain Creek on weekdays, and Windham, Hunter, Whiteface and Gore on weekends.

-Not this season.
-This season they have switched to private groups only, 50 people minimum.
+Last season they switched to private groups only, 50 people minimum.

 Specifically for Snowboarders